Banman03/PM/python-client/code/MATHEMATICAL_FRAMEWORK.md

 2. **Causality:** The model describes correlation and dynamics but does not establish causal mechanisms.
 Market maker behavior, information arrival, and strategic trading are unmodeled.

-3. **Microstructure noise:** Order book snapshots contain noise from fleeting quotes and spoofing, which can bias ℓ_obs.
+3. **Microstructure noise:** Order book snapshots contain noise from fleeting quotes and spoofing, which can bias liq_obs.

 4. **Parameter identifiability:** If I(t) and R(t) are highly correlated (collinear), parameters a and b may be poorly identified.
 Check variance inflation factors (VIF).